 The dropout rate for cleanskins in Australia has been reported to be as high as 25% in the first 12 months.
 Extreme weather conditions, long shifts, being isolated in remote locations, strict rigid routines and regular drug and alcohol monitoring are all factors that some workers are just not able to adjust to.

 Although mine site living can sound exciting and glamorous to some, the reality is that being separated from ones family and loved one, working long shifts, and being isolated in remote locations just proves to be too much for some mine workers.

 Because of this employers and recruiters are reluctant to hire those who have not experienced on-site living as they are concerned that they will not be able to adjust.
 There are many workers in mining who love on-site living and are able to handle the adjustment with ease, but for some they just do not adjust.

 Safety is also of top concern when it comes to hiring, and vigilant safety measures need to be followed at all times, this is a major concern to mining companies as inexperienced workers can create safety issues if they do not follow safety procedures and regulations properly.

-For this reason it’s imperative that job seekers in mining try to gain some experience living on-site early on their careers in order to see if they are able to adjust to living on-site and to prove to prospective recruiters and mining companies that they are able to adjust and live on-site.
+For this reason it’s imperative that job seekers in mining try to gain some experience living on-site early on in their careers in order to see if they are able to adjust to living on-site, and to be able to prove to prospective recruiters and mining companies that they have what it takes to be able to adjust and live on-site.